bossmido/tag-surfer/README.md

 #### g:tsurf\_ctags\_bin

 With this option you can set the path of the *ctags* binary on your system if *Tag Surfer* cannot locate it by himself.

 Default: `""`

 #### g:om\_smart\_search

-Set the this option to `1` if you prefer a more "word-aware" search.
-By default the search is performed in a *fuzzy* fashion.
-See the *Quick start* section for live examples.
+With this option you can customize the behavior of uppercase letters in your search query.
+If this option is set to `1` (which is by default), ...

-Default:  `0`
+Default:  `1`

 #### g:tsurf\_max\_results